WorldHealthOrganization/DHIS2-tutorials/README.md

 # WHO DHIS2 tutorials for DHIS2 standard packages
 The WHO tutorials for DHIS2 consist of tutorials that show users how to collect or visualize data for specific thematic areas in a interactive manner and from within DHIS2.
-They are provided to the user through the [DHIS2 Training App](https://github.com/WorldHealthOrganization/training-app-blessed), an application developed by WHO to build and deliver these tutorials to the users.
-Once installed in a DHIS2 instance, the tutorials remain available for users to easily open them any time they need support.
+They are provided to the user through the [DHIS2 Training App](https://github.com/WorldHealthOrganization/training-app-blessed), an application developed by WHO to build and deliver these tutorials to the end users.
+Once installed in the DHIS2 Training App, the tutorials remain available for users to easily open them any time they need support.

+The following sufixes are used to label tutorials of different types:

+  * DC: for tutorials on data collection processes
+  * VZ: for tutorials on data visualization processes
+  * EX: for tutorials on data export processes.

-Currently, tutorials exists for the following thematic areas.
+Currently, tutorials are available for the following thematic areas:

 # Entomology and Vector Control
 Standard tutorials exist to support the following  [DHIS2 standard modules for entomology and vector control](https://www.who.int/teams/global-malaria-programme/prevention/vector-control/dhis-data-collection-and-collation-tools).